UWF reaches agreement with CMPA to play football at Maritime Park Stadium

 “This further strengthens the community's ties to UWF by bringing these exciting games downtown to the Maritime Park Stadium,” said CMPA Chairman Collier Merrill.
 "The CMPA promised and delivered an award winning facility that can host multiple types of events.
 Our hope is that UWF football at the Maritime Park Stadium continues the excitement we see downtown during the baseball season into the late summer and fall."

-Earlier this month, UWF President Judy Bense announced that UWF football will host its inaugural season in Fall 2016.
+Earlier in September, UWF President Judy Bense announced that UWF football will host its inaugural season in Fall 2016.
 The addition of a football program is one part of the University’s larger goal to enhance student life, attract more students from across the state and region and increase student retention, provide a more vibrant campus experience for students and alumni, increase school spirit, and expand sponsorship and other fundraising opportunities.

 “We are thrilled to have the opportunity to play college football in such a beautiful setting as the Maritime Park Stadium,” said UWF President Judy Bense.
 “We sincerely appreciate the partnership with Quint and Rishy Studer, The Blue Wahoos, the CMPA and the City of Pensacola.
 Together we are adding vibrancy to the university and community, and building affinities that will last a lifetime.”